About Project "Leonardo"

 Why the Name Project "Leonardo"?

-The project’s name reminds of the great artist, natural scientist and technician Leonardo da Vinci, the universal genius of the Renaissance, but at the same time it refers to the philosopher Jürgen Mittelstraß, who coined the term „Leonardo-World“.
+The name of the project recalls the great artist, natural scientist and technician Leonardo da Vinci, the universal genius of the Renaissance, but at the same time refers to the philosopher Jürgen Mittelstraß, who coined the term „Leonardo-World“.
 This term characterizes our present as a combination of theoretical knowledge and technical skill.
 Thus, the Leonardo world is confronted with special challenges that can only be met by combining the different approaches and disciplines of the natural sciences, engineering, humanities and social sciences.